 3. Spending the Night in Jordan’s Wadi Rum Desert

 Wadi Rum is 720 square kilometers of heart stopping desert landscape, where a maze of sheer-sided sandstone and granite monoliths rise up from the valley floor.
 Touring Petra Archaeological Site and floating in the Dead Sea were unforgettable experiences in Jordan.
-But, spending the night in the UNESCO Wadi Rum Desert was beyond a bucket list experience.
+But, spending the night in the Wadi Rum Desert, an UNESCO World Heritage site, was beyond a bucket list experience.